When

 How is Christmas celebrated in Catalonia?

 In most of Spain, the highlight of the Christmas festivities is Christmas Eve, on 24 December.
-However, this celebration is not typical in Catalonia, where the 24th is not a public holiday and the most important day of Christmas is the 25th December, when all Catalan families gather around the table.
+However, this celebration is not typical in Catalonia, where the 24th is not a public holiday and the most important day of Christmas is the 25th December, when all Catalan families gather around the table to taste the typical escudella, the Catalan Christmas soup.

-Another distinction of Christmas in this region is that 26 December, St. Stephen's Day, is a public holiday that is also celebrated with the family.
-This day is only celebrated in Catalonia and is a working day in the rest of Spain.
+Another unique aspect of Christmas in this region is that 26th December, St. Stephen’s Day, is a public holiday also celebrated with family.
+This day is observed only in Catalonia, while in the rest of Spain, it is a regular working day.
+The tradition of St. Stephen’s Day in Catalonia is very similar to Christmas, but it tends to be more low-key, with a menu where cannelloni take centre stage.

-Other special elements and traditions of Christmas in Catalonia that you should know about:
+Below, we highlight some of the most unique elements and Christmas traditions in Catalonia that you should know about.

 Els pastorets (Little shepherds)